rbino/rbino.github.io/content/posts/wrap-your-nif-with-zig.md

 ## The Issue

 Let's show an example to highlight what the problem is.
-We will implement 3 different NIFs:
+We will start implementing 2 different NIFs:
-`add_two_ints`, `multiply_three_doubles` and ``
+`add_two_ints`, `multiply_three_doubles`.

 We will assume to have some helpers to convert terms to and from Zig values[^3].

 Here's the implementation of our NIFs: